-The learning intention for each lesson is informed by the national curriculum (2014).
-Outdoor learning is planned for and progressive throughout the school and programmes of work are embedded with key knowledge and vocabulary, which itself has been mapped, along with key skills, to support effective assessment and ensure progression across the school.
+The learning intention for each lesson is informed by the national curriculum 2014 and children are guided towards this within each lesson through the use of success criteria.
+Outdoor learning is planned for and progressive throughout the school and programmes of work are embedded with key knowledge and vocabulary, which itself has been mapped, along with key skills, to support affective assessment and ensure progression across the school.